yunfachi/denix/docs/src/getting_started/transfer_to_denix.md

 # Transfer to Denix {#transfer-to-denix}
-If you already have a NixOS or Home Manager configuration, you can transfer most of the code without significant changes and then adapt it for Denix.
+If you already have a NixOS, Home Manager, or Nix-Darwin configuration, you can transfer most of the code without significant changes and then adapt it for Denix.

 However, you will need to create the following from scratch:
 - Hosts